 INTERESTED IN JOINING OUR TEAM?

-- Year Round Team (mostly or all direct service with kids): We are looking for 3 amazing folx to join our year round team – see more details below in “Year-Round Employment”.
-If interested, send letter of interest and resume.
-We will be adding a job listing soon.
+• Year Round Team (mostly or all direct service with kids): We are looking for 3 amazing folx to join our year round team – see more details below in “Year-Round Employment”.
+If interested, apply for upcoming camps and make a note on your application.

 “Working at Monkey Business Camp was such a wonderful experience.
 Being hired to play and have fun and show love to these amazing kids and work with such a supportive and fun staff was a remarkably fulfilling experience!”